Psychology graduate programs

 Overview of our graduate programs

 Our graduate programs in psychology offer training in some of the best laboratories in the world.
 Our core areas of research strength are Behavioural Neuroscience; Clinical and Health Research; Cognitive Science; and Human Development and Developmental Processes.
 Students are admitted to the graduate program under the mentorship of a faculty supervisor with matching research interests.
 Prospective students are encouraged to review faculty profiles and contact potential supervisors via e-mail prior to applying.
 Some opportunities are also listed here.
-We guarantee a minimum of $17,500/year in funding, and funding packages for most students are higher.
+We guarantee a minimum of $17,500/year in funding, and funding packages for most students are higher, particularly for students who obtain scholarship support from Concordia or external funding agencies.

 We offer two streams of graduate training.
 Our Research Option emphasizes independent research and scholarship, and prepares students for careers in research, industry, government, and non-profit sectors.
 Our Research and Clinical Training Option combines research training with coursework, practica, and internships required for becoming a licensed clinical psychologist.
 All faculty members can supervise students in either stream.
 The number of students admitted to the Research Option depends on the availability of faculty supervisors.
 Admission to the Research and Clinical Training Option is limited to 11 students/year.
 Approximately 20 of 200 applicants are admitted to our graduate programs each year.